 My Refugee Story: The Toughest Conversation I’ve Ever Had with My Mom

 Host Nelufar Hedayat’s family fled Afghanistan as refugees 25 years ago, when Nelufar was a young child.
 Nelufar’s mother tells her story for the first time in our first episode of Course Correction.
-Nelufar also talks with a more recent refugee about what it’s like to seek asylum today, and how we can be more empathetic and supportive of our refugee neighbors.
+Nelufar also talks with Gulwali Passarlay about what it’s like to seek asylum today in the UK, and how we can be more empathetic and supportive of our refugee neighbors.

 Note: We encourage you to listen to the audio if you are able, as it includes emotion not captured by the transcript.
 Please check the corresponding audio before using any quotes.